uadmin/uadmin-docs/dapi.rst

 """""""""""""""""""
 `Back to Top (Model Methods)`_

 APIPreQueryEdit controls the data API's pre query for edit commands.
+The purpose of this model function is that after you send XHR request to the server given an assigned model using edit command, it will execute the process in the APIPreQueryEdit function regardless even if the communication with the web server is not successful.
+By default, APIPreQueryEdit returns **false**.

 Structure: